 We just pasted antennas (pipe cleaners) with some tape.

-NOTE: for this craft too, children can make 2 butterflies in order to paste one on the rainbow’s craft and keep one to play with.
+NOTE: for this craft too, the children can make 2 butterflies in order to paste one on the rainbow’s craft and keep one to play with.

-Worksheet of the printable to complete
+Worksheet to complete

-You can complete the page 2 of the butterflies’ printable (a matching color/Arabic letters coloring) with the children during the lesson, after the lesson or later if it’s too long for the children.
+You can complete the page 2 of the butterflies’ worksheets (a matching color/Arabic letters coloring) with the children during the lesson, after the lesson or later if it’s too long for the children.
 The color “brown” is introduced and other colors are reviewed.